List of The Texas Chainsaw Massacre (franchise) characters: Carl Hartman

 A police officer and the son of Burt Hartman.
 Carl is first seen flirting with Heather.
 When Leatherface is chasing Heather through the carnival, Carl manages to stop Leatherface and make him flee.
 Carl takes Heather to the police station for questioning, but leaves to search for Leatherface.
 After she is revealed to be a Sawyer, he ties her up in the old slaughterhouse, and Burt orders him to leave.
 He is portrayed by Scott Eastwood.

 Hal Hartman

 A crazed Texas Ranger who seeks vengeance against the Sawyers for killing his daughter and the father of Burt Hartman who appears in Leatherface.
 Having sent Jedediah Sawyer to a mental institution as revenge, Hartman discover that a group of inmates, including Jedediah, have escaped.
 Hartman and Deputy Sorells pursue the escaped inmates and kidnapped nurse Lizzie White.
 After capturing one, Clarice, Hartman executed her.
 Hartman also shoots Jackson in the face, disfiguring him.
 Having chased Jackson and Lizzie to the Sawyer home, Hartman reveals Jackson is, in fact, Jedediah.
 The other Sawyers burst in and capture Hartman, and have Jedediah vivisection Hartman with a chainsaw.
 He is portrayed by Stephen Dorff.

 Ike

-He is played by James Bloor.
+Featured in Leatherface, Ike is an escaped mental patient killed by Bud.
+He was played by James Bloor.

 Clarice

+Featured in Leatherface, like Ike, she was a mental patient but shot and killed by the police.
 She is played by Jessica Madsen.